 Three-in-one products, also known as micellar cleansers, offer cleansing, toning and eye-make-up- removal all in one.
 Oil molecules suspended in water lift away dirt and make-up quickly and gently.
 Micellar cleansers offer a convenient alternative to using three individual products.

 The Eucerin DermatoCLEAN range of cleansers includes a gel, milk, toner, eye make-up remover and three-in-one product.
 All of the range has been tested on, and proven to be compatible with, sensitive skin and contains products for all skin types.

-The Eucerin DermoPURIFYER range has been specially formulated for skin prone to acne.
+The Eucerin ProACNE range has been specially formulated for skin prone to acne.
 For hypersensitive, hyperreactive skin Eucerin recommends Eucerin Re-Balance Soothing Cleansing Cream.
 For skin that is prone to redness try Eucerin ANTI-REDNESS Soothing Cleansing Gel.

 All about the facial care routine

 Care products should hydrate and replenish skin.
 Moisturisation not only increases skin’s water content, it protects it and encourages orderly desquamation (the process by which skin sheds dead cells) leaving it feeling smooth, soft and comfortable.
 Many care products also target and treat specific concerns.

 Specific skin concerns such as ageing, hyperpigmentation and acne can effectively be treated with special care products that contain a high concentration of active ingredients.
 These special care products are often in a concentrate or serum format.